electronut/ElectronutLabs-Bumpy/README.md

 Download [link](https://github.com/electronut/ElectronutLabs-Bumpy/releases/download/v1.1/bumpy-rev1.1.bin)

-After the above, follow the [procedure in our docs][9] to upload the firmware to the STM32 chip.

 ## Updating Bumpy Firmware

 The latest binaries are included in the [firmware](firmware) directory of this repository.
 You can download it directly from [here](https://github.com/electronut/ElectronutLabs-Bumpy/releases/download/v1.1/bumpy-rev1.1.bin).